-To aid in siphoning place the container approximately (2) feet off the ground.
+To aid in siphoning, place the container approximately (2) feet off the ground.
 The drain valves must be closed.

-- Run water through all faucets (hot & cold, including outside shower) until chlorine 4. smell is gone.
-Set the valves to the DRY CAMPING set- - ting.
+- 3. Fill the fresh water tank full of clean (potable) water.
+Use water either from a pressurized source, or from a container (as detailed in Step 18). - 4.
+Set the valves to the DRY CAMPING setting.
 Turn the pump ON to send water through the lines.
-5. - Close all faucets including outside shower.
+Run water through all faucets (hot and cold, including outside shower and outside kitchen if applicable) until chlorine smell is gone. - 5.
+Close all faucets including outside shower and outside kitchen (if applicable).
 Turn pump OFF. - 6.
-Drain the system again, but don't drain the water heater.
-Do not remove water heater drain plug (if so equipped). - 7.
+Drain the system again, but do not drain the water heater (water heater power still OFF and water heater is bypassed). - 7.
 Close low point drains and fresh water tank drain. - 8.
 Refill the fresh water tank with clean potable water.
-Use the city water fill connection inlet, and one of the two methods explained in Step 3. - 9.
-Open faucets and check that the chlorine taste is gone. - 10.
-Drain the system one more time (See Draining Fresh Water System).
+Use the CITY WATER CONNEC-TION inlet or SANITIZE/WINTERIZE inlet depending on which fill method you use explained in Step 18 previously. - 9.
+Open faucets and check that the chlorine smell is gone. - 10.
+Drain the system one more time. - 11.
+Replace the water filter: